 Wondering how to fund your studies at NCAD?
 Funding programmes are available to support your studies at undergraduate and postgraduate levels.

 Student Universal Support Ireland (SUSI)

 All new Higher Education Student Grants are administered through a single agency called SUSI (Student Universal Support Ireland).
 Applications are made online and students who wish to apply for a student grant are advised to start the process as early as possible.
 You can start the application process before you receive your CAO place offer and have confirmed your acceptance.

 Scholarships are not limited to particular subject areas and will enable individuals 23 years or older to complete a Bachelor’s degree in one of the participating institutions (NCAD is one of the participating institutions).

-To find out more about Uversity Scholarships you should visit the following website: https://u-versity.eu/
+To find out more about Uversity Scholarships you should visit the following website: https://www.uversity.org/

 firstname.lastname@example.org / email@example.com